dai-shi/react-hooks-global-state/README.md

 - Optimization for shallow state getter and setter.
   - The library only cares the one-level-deep object.
 - TypeScript type definitions
-  - A creator function create hooks with types inferred.
+  - A creator function creates hooks with types inferred.
 - Redux middleware support to some extent
   - Some of libraries in Redux ecosystem can be used.
   - Redux DevTools Extension could be used in a simple scenario.